Mairead Maguire: After the Nobel Prize (since 1980)

 Though Betty Williams resigned from the Peace People in 1980, Maguire has continued her involvement in the organization to this day and has served as the group's honorary president.
 It has since taken on a more global agenda, addressing an array of social and political issues from around the world.

-In January 1980, after a prolonged battle with depression over the loss of her children in the 1976 Finaghy Road incident, Maguire's sister Anne committed suicide.
+In January 1980, after a prolonged battle with depression over the loss of her children in the 1976 Finaghy Road incident, Maguire's sister Anne died by suicide.
 A year and a half later, in September 1981, Mairead married Jackie Maguire, who was her late sister's widower.
 She has three stepchildren and two children of her own, John Francis (b.
 1982) and Luke (b.
 1984).

 In 1981 Maguire co-founded the Committee on the Administration of Justice, a nonsectarian organisation dedicated to defending human rights.

 She is a member of the anti-abortion group Consistent Life Ethic, which is against abortion, capital punishment and euthanasia.

 Maguire has been involved in a number of campaigns on behalf of political prisoners around the world.
 In 1993 she and six other Nobel Peace Prize laureates tried unsuccessfully to enter Myanmar from Thailand to protest the protracted detention of opposition leader Aung San Suu Kyi.
 She was a first signatory on a 2008 petition calling on Turkey to end its torture of Kurdish leader Abdullah Öcalan.
 In October 2010, she signed a petition calling on China to release Nobel Peace Prize laureate Liu Xiaobo from house arrest.

 Maguire was selected in 2003 to serve on the honorary board of the International Coalition for the Decade, a coalition of national and international groups, presided over by Christian Renoux, whose aim was to promote the United Nations' 1998 vision of the first decade of the twenty-first century as the International Decade for the Promotion of a Culture of Peace and Non-Violence for the Children of the World.